 1. It Increases Your Traffic and Lead Generation

-Running an affiliate marketing campaign lets you drive some of Pinterest’s traffic to your website.
+Running an affiliate program lets you drive some of Pinterest’s traffic to your website.
 For many visitors, the whole point of using Pinterest is to find inspiration from other users’ pins.

 2. It Boosts More Sales